 - Lead inclusive pedagogy initiatives in their own department (the liaison team option)

+Applications are closed for the fall quarter.
 Interested department/program teams may consider applying for our spring initiative.
 The application will be announced and shared here.

 - Summer 2021 - Canvas site published and made available to all community members